 One of the characteristic features of official statistics in Germany on the other hand is its functional centralisation.
 Much of the statistical work is carried out by special authorities set up for this purpose, i.e. the statistical offices at the federal, Land and local levels.
 In a few exceptional cases, other agencies have been entrusted with the production of federal statistics.
 Examples are the Deutsche Bundesbank (German Federal Bank) - which compiles the German data for the European Central Bank monetary and balance of payments statistics - and the Federal Labour Ageny - which produces parts of the labour market statistics.

 With just a few exceptions, conducting the survey and processing the data up to Land results fall within the competence of the statistical offices of the Länder.

-Some 2,537 staff members collect, process, present and analyse statistical information in the Wiesbaden, Bonn (and Berlin Information Point) in eight departments of the Federal Statistical Office.
+Some 2,212 staff members collect, process, present and analyse statistical information in the Wiesbaden, Bonn (and Berlin Information Point) in eight departments of the Federal Statistical Office.
 Six departments and the offices of the President and the Vice-President are located in Wiesbaden's main office, two further departments are situated in the Bonn branch office.
-The Berlin Information Point, designed as the Office's service centre in the Federal capital of Berlin, fulfils its duties as the European Data Service and directly provides information and advisory services based on official statistical data to Members of the Bundestag, the German federal government, embassies, and federal authorities, to industry associations, and all those who are interested in official statistics in the Berlin-Brandenburg region.
+The Berlin Information Point, designed as the Office's service centre in the Federal capital of Berlin provides information and advisory services based on official statistical data to Members of the Bundestag, the German federal government, embassies, and federal authorities, to industry associations, and all those who are interested in official statistics in the Berlin-Brandenburg region.
 Up-to-date information and communication tools ensure smooth cooperation between the staff in the different places of employment.
 Apart from those tasks, the Wiesbaden main office runs the largest library specialised in statistical literature in Germany.

 Brief history and other relevant background information